Seiya Suzuki Preview, Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.69 team ERA ranks 24th among all league pitching staffs.
+- The Reds have a 4.66 team ERA that ranks 23rd across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.